Expleo Group Software Engineer Salary in Germany | €50.7K-€51.6K+ | Levels.fyi

 The median Software Engineer compensation in Germany package at Expleo Group totals €51.6K per year.
-View the base salary, stock, and bonus breakdowns for Expleo Group's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Expleo Group's total compensation packages.
 Last updated: 10/1/2025

 Company